Weilbergbahn

 Since there were requests from train shows, an exhibition stand was constructed to present the layout in its best light and at a suitable height.

 The premiere was on 25/26 February 2023 at the model railway exhibition of the "Modellbahn-Arbeitsgemeinschaft Kaarst".
 Here you can find a review also with moving pictures.
-Since then, the WBB has also been on display in Jülich, Wuppertal and Gangelt.
+Since then, the WBB has also been on display in Jülich, Wuppertal, Gangelt and at Schmalspur-EXPO 2024 in Bruchhausen-Vilsen.

 More dates may follow, please watch for announcements on the homepage.